-Recently, a customer asked if Popco’s suction cups included BPA.
-This customer intended to use the suction cups in an aquarium and they wanted to be certain that the suction cups would not contaminate the tank and affect the fish.
+Among the most curious questions asked by a Popco customer was if our suction cups included BPA.
+The customer intended to use the suction cups in an aquarium and they wanted to be certain that the suction cups would not contaminate the tank and affect the fish.

 BPA (bisphenol A) is an industrial chemical found in polycarbonate plastics.
 Studies have indicated that polycarbonate food containers that contain BPA can affect the food or beverages stored in those containers and result in a variety of negative health effects.